 Accessing our site

-Our vaccination centre has a one-way system with an external entrance and exit.
+Our vaccination centre is clearly signposted and has a one-way system with an external entrance and exit.
 You do not need to enter our hospital when attending your appointment.

 Watch our vaccination site walkthrough

 Important information when you come for your appointment

 To ensure we can keep to social distancing guidance, please do not turn up any earlier than 10 minutes before your appointment.